HugoHasenbein/redmine_attribute_quickies/README.md

 * Optionally choose **Assign to last author**
 * Optionally choose **Add comment** and use all macros and issue comment function with full markdown / textile support
 * Optionally **Add attachment**

+* Choose **Role** for which this Attribute-Quicky should be active, all or only certain roles
+* Choose **Tracker** for which this Attribute-Quicky should be active, all or selected ones